serhhatsari/askgpt/README.md

 askgpt <command>

 Available Commands:
-  cmp             Given a prompt, the model will return one or more predicted completions.
-  chat            Chat with GPT-3
+  cmp             Ask one thing to OpenAI chat            Chat with GPT-3
+  help            Help about any command

 Examples:
+  askgpt help
   askgpt cmp "How do I make a HTTP request in Go?" askgpt chat // This will start a chat session with GPT-3